 Metabolic Syndrome = 3/5 risk factors + high BMI or high waist circumference:

 About 15 years ago, scientists from medical schools at several universities began to notice an unusual group of health problems occurring together: hypertension, high cholesterol, high fat content in the blood, diabetes, and an unusual collection of fat around the waist (instead of being equally distributed over the body).
 This cluster of medical problems is known today as metabolic syndrome.

 More than 25 percent of the U.S. population has metabolic syndrome.
 Some researchers believe that if obesity continues to increase with no significant improvements, 80 to 90 percent of us will suffer from Metabolic Syndrome by the year 2030.

 First sign of Metabolic Syndrome can be a stroke or heart attack:

-Very few complications of the Metabolic Syndrome can be detected before it becomes too late.
+Very few complications of Metabolic Syndrome can be detected before it becomes too late.
 The first is often a heart attack or a stroke; other individuals will find out during a routine health evaluation that they have developed diabetes or hypertension.
-Metabolic Syndrome is caused by genetic predisposition, environmental factors. too much food in and too little energy out.
+Metabolic Syndrome is caused by genetic predisposition, environmental factors, and too much food (calories in) with too little activity (calories used).